 One line wonder Demetri Martin returns to Dublin on Sunday, April 14th to bring his one-man show Wandering Mind to Vicar Street.
-We caught up with the stand-up comedian to discuss his Greek-American upbringing, his thriving career and his appreciation for validation.
+We caught up with the stand-up comedian to discuss his upbringing, his thriving career, and his appreciation for validation.

-Growing up in a Greek-American household, with a Greek Orthodox priest for a father, it seemed that Demetri Martin was destined to have a respectable, straight-laced, career that would allow him a comfortable life in his home state of New Jersey.
+Growing up in a Greek-American household - with a Greek Orthodox priest for a father - Demetri Martin grew up believing he was destined for a respectable, straight-laced, career and a comfortable, if not predictable, life in his home state of New Jersey.

 "Where I grew up is very close to where the television show Jersey Shore took place," sighs a resigned Demetri.
 "That show was a bit of PTSD for me because I didn't realise how much I had blocked out of where I come from," he deadpanned.